AhsanRaza05/18CS-AI/README.md

-# Searching Algorithms of Aritificial Intelligence
+# Search Algorithms in Artificial Intelligence

 ## Table of Contents
 * <a href = "#Overview_Head" > Overview </a>